programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 difficulty: 1
 activity: transforming
 topics: [website, data-manipulation]
-abstract: This lesson (the first of two parts) teaches you the basics of using TEI-XML to encode texts.
+abstract: This lesson teaches you the basics of using TEI-XML to encode texts, and demonstrates how to create a minimal TEI document.
+Part 2 of this lesson is forthcoming.
 avatar_alt: Engraving of a labeled cross-section of soil
 doi: 10.46430/phen0129
 ---